MikelMNJ/starter-app/README.md

 **Additional Methods**<br />
 Similar to the `state.update()` method, there is also `state.remove()`, `state.get()` and `state.add()`.
-All of these methods work the exact same way as `state.update()` when it comes to targetting specific array items, object keys or adding/removing the entire state key altogether.
+All of these methods work the exact same way as `state.update()` when it comes to targeting specific array items, object keys or adding/removing the entire state key altogether.

 The following can be found in *modules/appReducer.js*:
 ```jsx